-The U.S. Nuclear Waste Technical Review Board (NWTRB) has published a useful synopsis of postclosure health and safety requirement for HLW disposal based on 13 of the IAEA's country reports [5].
+The U.S. Nuclear Waste Technical Review Board (NWTRB) was established in the 1987 Nuclear Waste Policy Amendments Act (NWPAA) with the purpose of providing independent evaluation and advice to Congress and the secretary of energy regarding the technical and scientific validity of the U.S. Department of Energy's implementation of the NWPAA.
+The NWTRB has published a useful synopsis of postclosure health and safety requirements for HLW disposal based on 13 of the IAEA's country reports [6].
 Table B.1 (adapted from the NWTRB report) shows, for example, some key postclosure health and safety requirements of 13 nations.
-Numerous other tables in the original report detail further requirements (e.g., retrievability) of these same countries.
+Numerous other tables collated by the NWTRB [6] detail further aspects of these same countries.
+Table B.2 in this report summarizes national policies on retrievability of disposed waste based on a NWTRB tabulation [6].

 Other sources also provide international perspectives on safety standards and their implementation.
-As a specific example, the Finnish radiological safety regulator STUK published a thorough account of its regulations and bases for decisions regarding Posiva's postclosure safety case [6].
+As a specific example, the Finnish radiological safety regulator STUK published a thorough account of its regulations and bases for decisions regarding Posiva's postclosure safety case [7].
 STUK's review supported subsequent acceptance of Posiva's construction license application by the Finnish government.
-A parallel perspective on that licensing process from the implementor side, which focuses on the need for early, clear, fixed, quantitative compliance requirements, has also been published [7].
-On a more general basis, Chapman and McCombie [8] reviewed the development and basis of safety regulations as of that date, with a strong focus on guiding principles and "lessons learned" for the development of newer regulations.
+A parallel perspective on that licensing process from the implementor side, which focuses on the need for early, clear, fixed, quantitative compliance requirements, has also been published [8].
+On a more general basis, Chapman and McCombie [9] reviewed the development and basis of safety regulations as of that date, with a strong focus on guiding principles and "lessons learned" for the development of newer regulations.